ArtemGontar/purchase-tracker/posts/06-infrastructure-setup/06-infrastructure-setup.md

 What happens after 12 months?
 Don't panic — the costs are surprisingly reasonable:

 **Post-free-tier costs (estimated):**
-- **RDS t3.micro:** ~$15/month
+- **DynamoDB:** ~$1-5/month (for moderate usage)
 - **S3 storage:** ~$1/month (for 20 GB)
 - **Data transfer:** ~$1/month (for moderate usage)
 - **Cognito:** Still free! (up to 50K MAU)
 - **Lambda:** Still free!
 (1M requests)

-**Total:** ~$17/month for a production-ready application 💸
+**Total:** ~$3-7/month for a production-ready application 💸

 **Scaling strategies:**
-- Use RDS read replicas for read-heavy workloads
+- Use DynamoDB on-demand billing for variable workloads
-- Implement S3 lifecycle policies for old data
+- Implement data archiving for old receipts to reduce storage costs
 - Add CloudFront CDN for global performance
 - Use Lambda for background processing
-- Consider Aurora Serverless for variable workloads
+- Consider DynamoDB Global Tables for multi-region deployment

 ## Troubleshooting: When Things Go Sideways 🛠️